consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 For these project we're using two types of acrylic (a.k.a. plexiglass in the US) to cover the entire box of the controller and to mount the keypad and the turntable.
 Since we can't buy a original turntable we'll be making one out of acrylic that works just as good.

 For this part I extremely recommend getting the job done by a local acrylic store and not by hand.
-Acrylic is hard stuff and it's quite toxic to breathe its dust so you're better paying for this.
+Acrylic is hard stuff and it's quite toxic to breathe its dust so you're better off paying for this.
 If you don't have the money then it's up to you!

 For this job I have a CAD file that includes all the stuff you need in a 60 by 60cm piece of acrylic.
 Some stores sell you the whole piece + laser cuts, others stores will bill you by piece, that depends on where you're doing the job.
 I won't recommend any place other than the closest local store you have, since shipping is just as expensive as the laser cut work.